enterstudio/Glitch-Community/CONTRIBUTING.md

     ```
     git log -1 # Gets a stable changeset handy in case we need to revert
     git pull
+    refresh # Updates the glitch editor with the new files
+    ```

+    Known issue:  The watchers can get into a tangled mess sometimes, and they'll just spew errors into the activity log.
+Quickly fix this by restarting the container:
+    ```
+    curl -X POST https://api.glitch.com/projects/community/stop?authorization=[your token]
     ```

 3. You're deployed!
 View the site and the logs, make sure it's building and looks basically alive.